robtimus/date-time-validation/README.md

 ### time-validation

 Validation constraints for date/time objects that validate only the time part.
-These work just like the constraints of `date-time-validation` module, except it ignores any date part.
+These work just like the constraints of `date-time-validation` module, except they ignore any date part.
 The `moment` must be `now` or valid according to `LocalTime.parse`, and the `duration` may not contain any date elements.

-Because the time depends on the time zone, each annotation has an optional `zoneId` parameter.
-This can have the following values:

-* `system` (default): the system time zone, as returned by `ZoneId.systemDefault()`, should be used.
-* `provided`: the time zone or offset information from the actual value should be used.
-* A value that is valid according to `ZoneId.of` for an explicit time zone.

 These annotations apply to the following types: